Cyphrme/Coze/README.md

 Coze explicitly defines a self-revoke method so that third parties may revoke leaked keys.
-Systems storing Coze keys should provide an interface permitting a given Coze key to be mark as revoked by receiving a self-revoke message.
+Systems storing Coze keys should provide an interface permitting a given Coze key to be marked as revoked by receiving a self-revoke message.
 Self-revokes with future times must immediately be considered as revoked.
 Coze requires `rvk` to be an integer with a maximum value of 9,007,199,254,740,991 (2^53 – 1), which is Javascript's `MAX_SAFE_INTEGER`.
 Checking for revoked when